-To classify an oxidizing liquid test method O.2 as described in 34.4.2 of the UN Recommendations on the Transport of Dangerous Goods, Manual of Tests and Criteria should be performed.
-Classification is according to decision logic 2.13.
+6. To classify an oxidizing liquid test method O.2 as described in 34.4.2 of the Manual of Tests and Criteria should be performed.
+Classification is according to the decision logic following paragraph 7.

-- 2.13.4.2.1 Experience in the handling and use of substances or mixtures which shows them to be oxidizing is an important additional factor in considering classification in this class.
-In the event of divergence between tests results and known experience, judgement based on known experience should take precedence over test results. - 2.13.4.2.2 In some cases, substances or mixtures may generate a pressure rise (too high or too low), caused by chemical reactions not characterising the oxidizing properties of the substance or mixture.
-In these cases, it may be necessary to repeat the test described in 34.4.2 of the UN Recommendations on the Transport of Dangerous Goods, Manual of Tests and Criteria with an inert substance, e.g. diatomite (kieselguhr), in place of the cellulose in order to clarify the nature of the reaction. - 2.13.4.2.3 For organic substances or mixtures the classification procedure for this class need not be applied if: - (a) The substance or mixture does not contain oxygen, fluorine or chlorine; or - (b) The substance or mixture contains oxygen, fluorine or chlorine and these elements are chemically bonded only to carbon or hydrogen. - 2.13.4.2.4 For inorganic substances or mixtures, the classification procedure for this class need not be applied if they do not contain oxygen or halogen atoms.
+- 7. Experience in the handling and use of substances which shows them to be oxidizing is an important additional factor in considering classification in this class.
+In the event of divergence between tests results and known experience, judgement based on known experience should take precedence over test results. - 8.
+In some cases, substances may generate a pressure rise (too high or too low), caused by chemical reactions not characterising the oxidizing properties of the substance.
+In these cases, it may be necessary to repeat the test described in 34.4.2 of the Manual of Tests and Criteria with an inert substance, e.g. diatomite (kieselguhr), in place of the cellulose in order to clarify the nature of the reaction. - 9.
+For organic substances or mixtures the classification procedure for this class need not be applied if: - a) The substance or mixture does not contain oxygen, fluorine or chlorine; or